 In this course, marketing is applied to the entire life-cycle of relevant health care products and services.
-The course will introduce the students to microeconomics, including welfare economics (e.g. supply and demand) and how the health care market differs from the perfectly competitive market, along with market conditions (e.g. oligopoly, monopoly, monopony) and market errors.
+The course will introduce the students to microeconomics, including welfare economics (e.g. supply and demand) and how the health care market differs from the perfectly competitive market, along with market conditions (e.g. oligopoly, monopoly, monopoly) and market errors.
 After a short introduction to business-to-consumer marketing, including the segmentation, targeting and positioning approach, the course will predominantly focus on industrial sales (business-to-business marketing) with a particular attention to health care and international perspectives for market access.

 The expected scope of the module in terms of ECTS load.
-This comprises number of teaching hours, exercises, preparation time, travel activity (if applicable) etc.
+This comprises number of teaching hours. exercises, preparation time, travel activity (if applicable) etc.

 The course is 5 ECTS and the students can expect approx. 150 hours teaching including lectures, exercises, preparations and exam.
-The course is offered as 8 lectures of 4 hours.
-Furthermore, three exercise sessions of 4 hours will be included.
+The course is offered as 10 lectures and includes both lecture and exercise sessions.